How to Use Google Search Console – Part 2: Using 15 Search Console Reports to Manage Your Website Performance

-3. Gold Mango Design, 10 Local SEO Tips yo Boost Local Search Rankings
+3. Gold Mango Design, 10 Local SEO Tips to Boost Local Search Rankings

-4. How to Set Up Google Analytics for Your Website
+4. Why Set Up Google Analytics for Your Website

-5. How to use Google Analytics Reports to Track your Website Performance
+5. How to use Google Analytics Reports (UA) to Track your Website Performance

 Need Help With Digital Marketing?

 Gold Mango Design LLC. helps small and medium businesses build a strong online brand and increase leads with digital marketing services.
 Our digital marketing services include Google Ads PPC (Pay per Click) Marketing & Management, Search Engine Optimization (SEO), Mobile-Friendly Web Design & Web Development, Google Analytics, Digital Marketing consulting and more.
 We are located in Plano, TX right outside Dallas.
 Contact us for help at https://goldmangodesign.com